David Pittard

-David Pittard (born 29 January 1992) is a British racing driver who most recently competed in the FIA World Endurance Championship.
+David Graeme Pittard (born 29 January 1992) is a British racing driver who competes in the Nürburgring Endurance Series and IMSA SportsCar Championship.
+He was part of the Frikadelli Racing Team entry which won the 2023 24 Hours of Nürburgring.

+Early life

+Pittard studied Motorsport Engineering at Brunel University.

 Career

 Early career

 Pittard began his circuit racing career in 2010, taking part in the Britain-based Toyota MR2 Racing Series, which he would return to in 2011.
 He would add a campaign in the BRSCC Sports 2000 Pinto Championship during the 2011 season, before taking on the Britcar Endurance Series in 2012.
 Ahead of the 2013 season, Pittard announced that he'd be taking part in the Ginetta GT5 Challenge.
 In his opening season of competition, Pittard scored his maiden victory in the first race of the weekend at Silverstone, taking two more alongside seven podiums en route to a fifth-place finish in the overall championship.
 Owing to his performance in the championship, Pittard was elevated to BRDC Rising Star status at season's end.
 Pittard moved to the Ginetta GT4 Supercup in 2014, driving for SV Racing.
 After claiming a podium each in the opening two weekends, Pittard took his first victory of the season at Thruxton in May.
 Pittard doubled up with a victory during the second race as well, elevating him to first in the championship.
 He would claim another victory at Croft before sweeping the Silverstone weekend, eventually finishing second in the championship to Charlie Robertson.
 Following his strong rookie season, SV Racing team boss Danny Buxton stated that he believed Pittard had a bright future in GT racing.
 After returning to the Ginetta GT4 Supercup in 2015 for a pair of races, as well as a one-off in the North America-based FARA Endurance Championship, Pittard stepped away from professional racing until 2017.